 The Weekend

-These are all necessary to help prepare for the weekend ahead as the bikes tend to be dropped quite often and Mike didn't want any unnecessary damage to the bikes where it could be avoided.
+These are all necessary to help prepare for the weekend ahead as the bikes tend to be dropped quite often at the lower speeds, and Mike didn't want any unnecessary damage to the bikes where it could be avoided.
 It was quite a mixed bag of motorcycles that showed up ranging from BMW GS 1200s and a KTM 1290 to smaller bikes, like the Yamaha Tenere 660, a GS 750, a Triumph Tiger 900 Rallye Pro, BMW GS 650 and a little Suzuki V-Strom 250.
 This training is not just for BMW GS bikes, all brands of adventure motorcycles are welcome...

 Once the bikes were prepped we immediately jumped into a theory session with Mike where he explained to us different accessories, balance, body position and a very important discussion on tyre choice, it's basically just a precursor to the next two days.
 This gave us some context to what we were about to embark on and allowed us to manage expectations in terms of what would be expected of us and how hard we were going to be pushing ourselves.